top of page

 4. Images, tables and graphs:

+a) Graphs and images may only be uploaded in JPG format.
 The maximum file size for each graph or image is 500 KB.
 The maximum pixel dimensions are 600 (width) x 800 (height) pixels.
-You can only upload graphs in JPG format.

 Only abstracts with a "Submitted" status will be forwarded to the abstract reviewers for rating.